Imagine cooking dinners with friends from the comfort of your kitchen

 Now I want to help you!

-We've made tzatziki, Asian chicken salad, fish tacos, salmon with caramelized grapes
+We've made tzatziki, Asian chicken salad, fish tacos, salmon with caramelized grapes, and breakfast for dinner!

 As a culinary dietitian, I share my love of food in intimate, interactive classes.